 There were many other chores that had to be taken care of monthly and seasonally.
 Just like now what chores needed to be done varied depending on the home and family situations.

 Want to try this list out as well?
 Sign up below for access to a free printable 1950’s cleaning routine checklist and other great printables.

 With this cleaning checklist, you can follow along with me and others in cleaning like a 1950’s housewife.
 You may find some chores you want to add to your normal cleaning routine.

 Do you ever wish you could join one of the homemaking clubs of the past?
 Sip some tea and share some delicious treats while talking about homemaking?

 Now you can do just that!
 The Retro Homemakers Club is a place to learn and connect with other homemakers with a fun retro flair.

 It’s a great place to learn every more 1950s housewife tips and tricks to use in your home.
 Plus practical advice for the modern homemakers.

 If you want more retro inspiration I have a lot of fun posts for you to check out.
-You can also join the Retro Housewives Facebook group to talk to others that love retro homemaking.
+You can also join the FREE Retro Housewife Goes Green Community to connect with others that love retro homemaking.